Bo-Ni/AcademicHomePage/content/research/2020-06-04-3D-graphene-nanolattice/index.md

 Therefore, the graphene nanolattice with snap-through instability can tolerate crack-like flaw and behave in a ductile manner within the pseudo plastic deformation region.

-1. Ni B, Gao H. Engineer Energy Dissipation in 3D Graphene Nanolattice Via Reversible Snap-Through Instability.
-Journal of Applied Mechanics.
+1. Ni B, Gao H. <a href="https://bo-ni.netlify.app/publication/2020-jam-snapthrough/">Engineer Energy Dissipation in 3D Graphene Nanolattice Via Reversible Snap-Through Instability.</a> Journal of Applied Mechanics.
 2020 Mar 1;87(3).